Kirawira Camp is part of the Serena chain of hotels and lodges.

 Lunch is quite formal, with a four course meal and silver service.
 There is a menu card for lunch with a number of options for each course.
-Start your meal with a fresh salad, then for the second course there is a choice between two soups (cold cucumber soup and hot red pepper soup when we last visited).
+Start your meal with a fresh salad, then for the second course there is a choice between two soups (cream of carrot soup or mutton broth soup when we last visited in 2015).

 The main course has four options; red meat, chicken, vegetarian and fish.
-The options where all very differently cooked, the red meat was Moroccan lamb, the vegetarian option was a curry, the fish was grilled and served with a light cream sauce and the chicken was roasted.
+The options where all very differently cooked, the red meat was grilled beef steak, the vegetarian option was a curry, the fish was poached snapper and the chicken was roasted.
 There was something to suit most palettes.

-Desert has three options, ranging in heaviness – when we were there we could choose between home-made ice cream, chocolate mousse and fresh fruit salad, chocolate brownies or malva pudding.
+Desert has three options, ranging in heaviness – when we were there we could choose between fresh fruit salad, chocolate brownies or malva pudding.

-There is the option of a lighter midday meal for those not hungry enough to face three courses.
+There is the option of a lighter midday meal for those not hungry enough to face all these courses!

-Dinner follows the same pattern as lunch – with silver service and a four course meal, with a number of options for each course.
+Dinner follows the same pattern as lunch – with silver service and a four course meal, with a variety of choices for each course.

 Dining style: Individual Tables

 Drinks included: Drinks are not included in the price of the accommodation.
 These will be added to your bill for you to settle before you depart.
 The cost of a mineral water or a soda is about US$3, a beer is about US$5 and a glass of wine is about US$7.

 Further dining info: Kirawira Camp offer room service, and with some advance notice can usually do private meals on the terrace of your tent.